 PHASE 1:

-Starting the Charter Commission
+Starting a Charter Commission

 (Brookline is in Step 1 of this phase)